danchoi/vmail/README.markdown

 ## Using vmail with MacVim

-vmail uses standard Vim by default, but vmail also works with MacVim, but not perfectly.
-In particular, there seems to be a bug in MacVim that prevents vmail's status line activity messages from appearing properly.
-Nonetheless, most of vmail is functional in MacVim.

 To use MacVim as your vmail Vim engine, `export VMAIL_VIM=mvim` before starting vmail.

 Note that when vmail uses MacVim, the terminal window in which you invoke vmail will show vmail's logging output while MacVim is running.
-To quit vmail in MacVim mode, you will have to press CTRL-c in this window to stop the vmail process after quitting the MacVim app.
+To quit vmail in MacVim mode, first quit the MacVim window running vmail, and then press CTRL-c in the original terminal window to stop the vmail process after quitting the MacVim app.

+There seems to be a bug in MacVim that prevent some the status line messages from becoming visible, but this is minor issue.

 ## vmail file byproducts